DavidJRichey/UO_Geography_4-581/labs/lab_2.md

 #### Prerequisites

-This excercise builds on skills practiced in Lab 1, inlcuding basic knowledge of how to create an ArcMap document, how to add data and other elements to it, and how to create a shareable document to turn in.
+This exercise builds on skills practiced in Lab 1, including basic knowledge of how to create an ArcMap document, how to add data and other elements to it, and how to create a shareable document to turn in.

 #### References & Links